angerhang/biobankAccelerometerAnalysis/README.md

 Steps to follow:
 1. Move these two files into the `data` folder.
-2. Run `python3 accProcess.py ucl.cwa --circadianRhythm True --sleepDiaryPath ucl_sleep_diary.csv`
+2. Run `python3 accProcess.py ucl.cwa.gz --circadianRhythm True --sleepDiaryPath ucl_sleep_diary.csv`
 Please replace the cwa and diary name accordingly.
 3. You should generate something like `ucl-summary.json` after a couple of minutes.
 Open it using any text editor of your choice, you should find all the sleep parameters you need.
 Just search for